-The first chapter of Bhagavad Gita begins with the setting up of the war scenario between two parties of the same family essentialy over ‘Who should ascend the throne?’.
+The first chapter of Bhagavad Gita begins with the setting up of the war scenario between two parties of the same family essentially over ‘Who should ascend the throne?’.
 This chapter demonstrates the problems of samsaara i.e, the material world and how attachment, grief and delusion clouds our judgement.
 When one is not happy with oneself, one tends to seek external pleasures.
 This leads to dependence and attachment.
 Since externalities are unpredictable, the very peace of mind of that person is in trouble.
 A disturbed mind can make only faulty judgements complicating the matters further.
 Thus a vicious cycle is created.
-This in a nutshell is the problem of samsaara.
+This, in a nutshell, is the problem of samsaara.

 The Bhagavad Gita was spoken by Krishna to enlighten Arjuna and thus the coming generations about the various aspects of human life, mind, controlling the senses and utilizing the human birth for good purposes.
 Sanjaya, the son of Vyasa was given the power of divine sight to describe the ongoings of the battle to King Dhritarashtra.

 After all attempts to prevent the war, both the Kauravas and the Pandavas assembled at the grounds of Kurukshetra.
-Kurukshetra is considered as one of the most holiest land.
+Kurukshetra is considered as one of the holiest lands.
 This land was chosen by King Kuru (ancestor of the Pandavas and Kauravas) for embedding austerity (Tapas), truth (Satya), forgiveness (Kshama), kindness (Daya), purity (Shuddha), charity (Daana), devotion (Bhakti), and conduct Brahmacharya.

 The first 20 verses describe the preparation level of both armies.
 Duryodhan describes to his teacher about the battle formation strategies and the warriors on both sides after which both factions blow their conches, commencing the battle.